samualon/digital-garden/content/School/ENBD/Opportunities in entrepreneurship.md

 2. Solving a problem
 3. Finding gaps in the marketplace
 ### Observing trends
 Several trends create opportunities for entrepreneurs.
-The most important trends in opportunities can be found by doing a [[PASTEL-analysis]].
+The most important trends in opportunities can be found by doing a [[PESTEL-analysis]].
 ### Solving a problem
-Through [[PASTEL-analysis]] or personal [[Intuïtie|intuition]] we can find problems.
+Through [[PESTEL-analysis]] or personal [[Intuïtie|intuition]] we can find problems.
 A solution to these problems could be an opportunity.
 ### Finding gaps in the marketplace
 A gap in a marketplace is a need from a specific group of people which isn't filled yet.